-As for riding in the house, that is something that we never would have allowed his (now adult) sisters to do.
-RU has taught us to question where we might have said “No” in the past.
+As for riding in the house, that is something that I never would have allowed his (now adult) sisters to do.
+RU has taught me to question that I might have said “No” in the past.

 As I typed this, he just skated his bowl of Jell-O across the room, as I stifled the urge to tell him to be careful.
 He was careful, because he has had many such opportunities to trust himself.

-We get to develop our own confidence in his safety by seeing how he handles this process.
+I get to develop my own confidence in his safety by seeing how he handles this process.
 I am amazed at how he has taught himself to turn and maneuver the board in a matter of days.
 He doesn’t need a helmet inside the house, and even the dog has a greater chance of marring the floors with her claws.

 That said, he did slam the board down hard and nicked a tiny chip in one of the laminate boards.
 But, the floor already has marks from moving and dropping things, and I am not fond of the color (hoping someday to change it out).
 I simply showed it to him and asked nicely that he see what “can” happen.

 Since he is treated respectfully (as opposed to being reprimanded), I know that he was not only concerned, but surprised.
 He took it seriously, and just needs gentle reminding from time to time.
 How many kids would have been yelled at for such an accident?
 How many would have heard, “How many times have I told you…?!”

 When I as a parent don’t treat it as something to be upset about, I am also surprised at how easy it is to just acknowledge it for what it is – a mark in the floor.
 How important is such a tiny nick in life?
 What will I remember in 10 years?